 These different pH values are regulated by different buffer systems.
 Our lungs, liver and kidneys have an elementary function in addition to the blood pigment, blood protein and cell proteins.
 If we have too many acids in our body, our connective tissue can also be used as acid storage and strongly favors cellulite in women.
 Our sweat (pH 5) as well as our stomach helps with the regulation.
 If we are heavily acidified, it goes so far that our base tanks are tapped to neutralize the acids and render them harmless.
 The problem is that our bones are the main base storage.
 Tapping them too often to regulate acid excess in the body can lead to osteoporosis.

 You are what you eat – this also fits here.
 Acids can either be absorbed by our food or result as a product of metabolic processes.
 There are many different causes of hyperacidity (acidosis): our lifestyle, organic causes or diet.
 We know, for example, how harmful acids can be like corrosive cleaning agents, salt acid or battery acid.

 Causes of acids in our bodies are stress, smoking and drug abuse as well as lack of sleep, lack of fluids and exercise.
-In addition, alcohol, coffee, sugar, highly processed foods, animal protein, hydrogenated fats are poison for our cells.
+In addition, alcohol, coffee, sugar, highly processed foods, animal protein, hydrogenated, saturated fats are poison for our cells.
 Also free radicals are strong acids.
 Base excess is hardly realizable in practice and is also much easier for the body to deal with.
 Therefore, I focus only on excess acid.
 But if you also want to hear more about the base excess, please write me a comment below and I will take that into account in the future.